Solar power in Ukraine: Installed capacity

-Residential solar power
+Rooftop solar power

+Solar on residential rooftops is popular for saving on electricity bills, which rose in the mid-2020s.
+Solar is also suitable for many small and medium-sized enterprises.
+At the beginning of 2022 there was 1.2 GW of household solar, of which it is estimated 280 MW had been destroyed by the end of 2024.
+The IEA estimate that if all (excluding north-facing) roofs had panels 290 TWh could be generated.

-Households in Ukraine tend on average to have larger solar PV systems than in other countries.
+Households in Ukraine tend on average to have larger rooftop solar PV systems than in other countries.
 The feed in tariff is available for larger systems and from 2020 may be up to 50 kW and can be both rooftop or ground mounted.
 In March 2019 the power of residential solar was an average of 21.5 kW per family.
-In western Europe residential solar is typically 3-5 kW per household.

-As of March 31, 2019 there were 8,850 households with rooftop solar in Ukraine, with a total capacity of 190 MW.
-Investments in these power plants amounted to about 180 million euros.
-The largest number of rooftop solar units were installed in the Dnipropetrovsk region at 1072 units.
-In the Kyiv region - 904 units, in Ternopil region - 808 units, in Ivano-Frankivsk region - 580 units, and in Kirovohrad region- 562 units.

-In Q2, solar panels were installed on over 3,000 additional households with a total added capacity of more than 85 MW, which was more than double the first quarter of 2019.